 It's a common frustration: Your psoriasis flare-up finally goes away and in its place remains a patch of discolored skin.

-Researchers at The Rockefeller University have discovered a reason why – opening up opportunities for treatments for skin discoloration in psoriasis and skin conditions like eczema and acne.
+Researchers at the Laboratory of Investigative Dermatology at The Rockefeller University have discovered a reason why – opening up opportunities for treatments for skin discoloration in psoriasis and skin conditions like eczema and acne.

-It turns out that two immune system proteins, the cytokines called interleukin-17 (IL-17) and tumor necrosis factor alpha (TNF-alpha), known to cause the inflammation of psoriasis also are to blame for skin discoloration.
+Their findings were published in the Journal of Investigative Dermatology in 2013.
+They show that two immune system proteins that are known to cause the inflammation of psoriasis, the cytokines interleukin-17 (IL-17) and tumor necrosis factor alpha (TNF-alpha), also are to blame for skin discoloration.

 The researchers found that IL-17 and TNF-alpha are interfering with the production of melanocytes – cells that produce the pigment that gives skin color.
 IL-17 and TNF suppress melanin, or pigment, production.
 Both proteins also promote the formation of melanocyte clusters.

-"This was very surprising," said Claire Q. Wang, a research associate in James Krueger's Laboratory of Investigative Dermatology, in a press release from Rockerfeller University.
+"This was very surprising," said Claire Q. Wang, a research associate and the study's lead author, in a press release.
 "Melanocytes are believed to only replicate in the initial growth stage of melanocyte tumors, including melanomas.
-Here, in psoriasis, their numbers were doubled, sometimes tripled, but this was noncancerous skin.
+Here, in psoriasis, their numbers were doubled, sometimes tripled, but this was non-cancerous skin.
 This shows us that these cells are not as dormant in healthy individuals as scientists believe."